The Artifice: Content

 The magazine's content features a variety of topics within the arts spectrum.
 This includes deep dives into artists and franchises like J.R.R.
 Tolkien, Harry Potter, Star Wars, Disney, and H.P.
 Lovecraft, with everything from the humanitarian topics gender roles, identity, feminism, racism, LGBT+, to concepts like fandom, morality, fairy tales, adaptation, superheroes, otaku, and science fiction.

-Sister-sites

-The Artifice has a network of spin-off sites, currently including:

-Abridged Series, a comprehensive database and community for abridged series, a subgenre of video parodies that involves narrating a condensed version of popular media, often filled with comedic redubbing.

-Animefice, a reddit style platform focusing on anime and manga where the stream of content is curated by the community.

-Gamefice and Screenfice work the same as Animefice, but with a focus on gaming culture, film, and television.